ddarmon/sfinsc-day1/README.md

 > * R indexes from 1.
 Not a quirk, per se, but something to keep in mind.
 > * Periods are treated like any other character, and are often found in function and variable names.
 > * Assignment to a variable can be done using either the usual '=', or R-specific '->'.
 > * Members of a list are accessed by the '$' operator.
-For example, eigen_centraliy returns a list with three members: vector, value, and options.
+For example, eigen_centrality returns a list with three members: vector, value, and options.
 To access the (eigen)vector, we use eigen_centrality.out$vector to access the vector member of the list eigen_centrality.out.

 With these in mind, let's explore some of the functionality of igraph.